cs1302uga/cs1302-ce16/README.md

    ```

 1. Change into the `cs1302-ce16` directory that was just created and look around.
 There should be
-   multiple Java files contained within the directory structure.
-To see a listing of all of the
+   multiple files contained within the directory structure.
+To see a listing of the files needed
-   files under the `src` subdirectory, use the `find` command as follows:
+   for this exercise, execute the find command on the `lib` and `src` subdirectories as follows:

    ```
    $ find src
+   $ find lib
    ```

 ### Exercise Steps

-1. There is a `cs1302-ce16.jar` in the `lib` subdirectory.
-   The API documentation for the compiled code contained in this
+1. The API documentation for the compiled code contained in the `cs1302-ce16.jar`
    file can be found [here](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce16-api/index.html).

 1. Examine the [`ArrayUtility.sort(T[])`](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce15-api/cs1302/util/ArrayUtility.html#sort-T:A-)